apache/gravitino/docs/security/access-control.md

 The traditional access control system generally uses RBAC (Role-Based Access Control) for access control management, where each Role contains a collection of different operating privileges for a different securable object.
-When the system adds a new user or user group, you can select the Roles which they are expected to be granted to, so that the user can quickly start using it, without waiting for the administrator to gradually set up the access rights to securable object for him.
+When the system adds a new user or user group, you can select the Roles which they are expected to be granted to, so that the user can quickly start using it, without waiting for the administrator to gradually set up the access privileges to securable object for him.

 Roles also employ the concept of ownership – the owner of a Role is by default the creator of the Role, implying the owner has all the access control to operate the Role, including deleting the Role.